 If you would like to be a part of a Federal organization dedicated to serving our Nation and those who defend it, consider a career with the Department of Defense (DoD) Office of the Inspector General (OIG).
 The agency promotes integrity, accountability and improvement of critical DoD programs and operations to support mission accomplishment and to serve the public interest.
 The OIG offers the full range of Federal benefits (https://help.usajobs.gov/index.php/Pay_and_Benefits) and a flexible work schedule, depending on position requirements.

 This position is located within the Office of the Deputy Inspector General for Investigations (ODIG-INV), Defense Criminal Investigative Service (DCIS), within the Department of Defense Office of Inspector General (DoD OIG).
 The DIG-INV is responsible to the DoD Inspector General for providing worldwide leadership, direction and professional expertise in the performance of criminal investigations emphasizing procurement/contract fraud, corruption/bribery, major theft, and other criminal activity throughout the DoD.
-This is a non-supervisory position with a full performance level of GS-13.

 The incumbent of this position is a trainee criminal investigator assigned in a developmental capacity to a DCIS Field Office or Resident Agency; receives training and guidance on investigative methodology, techniques and policies; and performs the investigative duties associated with that position.
 The employee performs investigative duties involving persons and property under the charge of DoD pursuant to Federal Statutes and applicable DoD Directives.
 The incumbent also:

 - Conducts investigations that may result in criminal or civil/administrative prosecution or civil/administrative penalties.